jchaven/kodi-scripts/XBMC-2308/readme.txt

 LibreElec uses a stripped-down version of Linux and uses Busybox for many commands.

-For this reason several commands take for granted on full-fledged Linux systems.
+For this reason several commands taken for granted on full-fledged Linux systems require weird and complex work-arounds.

 Missing Command       Work-around
 --------------------  ---------------------------------------------------